Some members of the family who fought in World War 1…

 William was born on 18 August 1878*, Belfast, Antrim, Ireland and died 30 October 1917, 5 1/4 miles from Ypres, Belgium.

 *World War 1 records state birth as 18 August 1880.

 In the 1901 Ireland Census, William was residing in Pottinger, County Down.
 He was aged 22, and a Book keeper.
 His father Joseph was 50?, and a Bread Server; his stepmother, Elizabeth, was 38; siblings were Margaret Woods (16); Ann McKee (20), both Dressmakers; Francis Robert (3); Edward Neill (7); Thomas Woods (9); James Todd (10), all at school; and John (24) and Joseph (18), both Clerks.

-He served with the Canadian Infantry, 72nd Battalion Company, and enlisted 29 April 1916, Vancouver, British Columbia, Canada.
+When William was killed he was serving with the Canadian Infantry, 72nd Battalion Company*.
 He died aged 38, 30 October 1917, Ypres, and was buried at the Tyne Cot Cemetery, Belgium.
 Son of Joseph Courtney and Mary Jane Boomer (his wife) of Belfast, Ireland.
 Brother of John.
 Step-son of Elizabeth Courtney of Newtownards, County Down, Ireland.

 THOMAS ALLAN PATON

 Great Granduncle (son of James Andrew Paton, 2nd Great Grandfather, and Frances Collins)

 Thomas was born on 10 May 1892, Thougla, Corryong, Victoria.